 The Christian Universalist Association requires all members to pledge that they do not endorse any form of bias, hatred, or discrimination based on race, gender, gender identity, age, class, nationality, sexual orientation, physical or mental ability, or any other characteristic of human diversity.
 Most people who want to become members have no problem with this pledge, but we have had some prospective members raise concerns with it over the years.

-When such concerns arise, they are almost always about gender identity and sexual orientation.
-Many people have come to believe that the Bible, and in turn Christianity, denounces people who do not identify with the sex that was determined at birth; or who love someone of the same sex.
+When such concerns arise, they are almost always about sexual orientation.
+Many people have come to believe that the Bible, and in turn Christianity, denounces people who are attracted to someone of the same sex, or have other issues, such as being born intersex, or the body of one gender, but the mind of another.
 We believe that this is based on an incorrect interpretation of Scripture.
 At least in the USA, this tends to be, more often, a political discussion rather than a theological question.
 For the CUA, this is entirely a mater of proper historical Scriptural interpretation.
 We believe that the Bible tells the story of God’s relationship with humankind through the ages, culminating in the life of Jesus Christ, through whom God’s nature was fully revealed to the world.